 A True Triumph

-We are bowled over by the sheer depth of color, beauty and depth of photographs in the latest and greatest edition of Triumph Cars: The Complete Story.
+We are bowled over by the sheer volume of color, beauty and depth of photographs in the latest and greatest edition of Triumph Cars: The Complete Story.
 Largely this was the effort of my co-author Graham Robson, but I never expected such a high quality treatment by the publishers.
 A big, square format, 10×10 inches, it’s chock-a-block with lavish illustrations from the first spindly Triumph 10/20 of 1923 to the last, badge-engineered Triumph Acclaim of 1984.
 There are even appendices on Triumph-derived cars like the Bond Equipe, Amphicar, Peerless and Swallow Doretti.
 There is a full account of Triumph’s remarkable racing and rally performances.
 It’s the most luxurious production anyone could ask for.
 Order your copy here.

-Triumph Cars is one of the best books Graham and I ever wrote.
-It’s as thorough as it is because when we began writing, in the mid-1970s, we could still find and interview so many old Triumph hands.
+Triumph Cars is one of the best car books Graham and I wrote.
+It’s as thorough as it is because when we began work, in the mid-1970s, we could still find and interview so many old Triumph hands.
 They began with Walter Belgrove, who skillfully designed many of the best pre-World War II models, and the famous TR3.
 Not widely known, Donald Healey was also associated with Triumph, and accounted for one of its most legendary cars, the straight-eight Dolomite (see below).
 We spent many hours with Alick Dick, whose management saved the company in the early Sixties.
 We benefitted from interviews with Harry Webster, and many other Triumph engineers.

 Triumph Cars: from the Publisher